Our Faculty

 Christina Addabbo Prete, FCCA

-Owner & Artistic Director
+Owner and Artistic Director

-Miss Christina has taught ballet, jazz, and tap dance in the Washington, D.C. area for over 20 years, beginning during her junior year of high school at age 15.
+Miss Christina has taught ballet, jazz, and tap dance in the Washington, D.C. area for over 30 years, beginning during her junior year of high school at age 15.
 Specializing in the Cecchetti Method of ballet, in which Miss Christina is a Professional Advanced Certified Fellow, she has worked with children, teens and adults during the course of her teaching career.
 Miss Christina was a principal dancer with Metropolitan Ballet Theatre in Rockville, Maryland for nine years, playing lead roles in ballets such as The Nutcracker, Swan Lake and The Firebird.
-In addition, Miss Christina also danced with the Virginia Civic Ballet, performing the title role in Cinderella.
+In addition, Miss Christina danced with the Virginia Civic Ballet, performing the title role in Cinderella.

 Miss Christina received her primary dance training at the Corinne Phelps Robertson School of Dance and began as an assistant teacher there in 1990.
 For her Cecchetti work, Miss Christina coached with Kathleen Dineen Brown (Intermediate Professional Exam) and Pamela Moore (Advanced Professional Exam).
 Miss Christina also trained with Suzanne Erlon in the Balanchine method.
 In jazz, Miss Christina has studied with Luigi, Helen Hayes, Douglas Yeuell, Parker Esse, Jeff Shade, Frank Hatchett and Bob Rizzo.